Project History and Purpose

 – President Harry S Truman, 17 May 1950

 “This edition will be of lasting value to our Nation for generations to come.”

-In 1943, when the project started, the editors projected a minimum of fifty volumes, in two series.
-The first, in chronological order, would include every available letter written by or to Jefferson, as well as messages, speeches, travel journals, minutes of proceedings, etc. While the original estimate has expanded as more and more documents were found, the project’s mission remains the same.
-Each document is scrupulously transcribed and checked for accuracy and presented with contextual and explanatory information sufficient to make it understandable.
-A detailed index offers multiple ways into the rich content of the volumes.
+When the project started, the editors projected a minimum of fifty volumes, in two series.
+The first, in chronological order, would include every available letter written by or to Jefferson, as well as documents such as messages, speeches, travel journals, and minutes of proceedings.
+While the original estimate has expanded as more and more documents were found, the project’s mission remains the same.
+Each document is scrupulously transcribed and checked for accuracy and presented with contextual and explanatory annotation.

 Editors of the Jefferson Papers

 Mark F. Bernstein, “Jefferson’s Great Bargain,” Princeton Alumni Weekly, 1 April 2015, 25.

 Mark F. Bernstein, “History, Letter by Letter,” Princeton Alumni Weekly, 14 May 2003, 20-23.